LiuLabUB/HMMRATAC/HMMRATAC_Tutorial.md

    This is saying that the data matrix created by HMMRATAC, containing the values for nucleosome free and nucleosome enriched fragments, was empty.
 If you set the upper and lower fold change bounds for choosing training regions (```-u``` and ```-l``` option) to values that prevent ANY training sites from being identified (i.e. ```-u 10 -l 20```), or if you provide an empty BED file of training regions, then the data matrix will be empty and this error will occur.
-Alternatively, if the BAM files use one type of chromsome annotation (ie. chr1) while the genome file or bigwig file use a different chromosome annotation (i.e. 1) or vice versa, then this discrepancy will also result in an empty data matrix.
+Alternatively, if the BAM files use one type of chromsome annotation (ie. chr1) while the genome file uses a different chromosome annotation (i.e. 1) or vice versa, then this discrepancy will also result in an empty data matrix.
 Finally, it may be that there were no identified training regions even with reasonable settings, than it may be neccessary to choose a different method to choose training sites, i.e. to set different ```-u``` and ```-l``` settings.

 5. Tips for checking model.